-We've rounded up a list of the best video chat apps, whether you're on desktop, using an iPhone or Android handset, or gaming.
+We've rounded up a list of the best video chat apps, whether you're on desktop, using an iPhone or Android handset, or gaming on your PC.
 Some of these apps are better suited for professional cases, like working remotely with colleagues, while others are better for simply chatting.
 In fact, depending on the smartphone you own, some of this software might already come preinstalled on your device.

 - Zoom vs. Google Hangouts: Which video chat service is right for you?

 - Stimulus check 2: Second round payment date, eligibility, status and news